TN-Holdings-LLC/psf-zero/README.md

 routing its output into `compile_for_hardware()` via a new `initial_layout` parameter — the size of the win is consistent across both.

+**Is this a Qiskit bug, or a property of the technique?
+Both — direction generalizes, severity does not.**
+A cross-compiler comparison at the same saturation point (2026-09-17) ran the identical circuits and coupling map through TKET's `GraphPlacement`, which is structurally the same idea as `VF2Layout` (a budgeted subgraph-isomorphism-style search for an embedding), but bounded by a wall-clock timeout in addition to a call count. **TKET's placement stage does slow down at full saturation** — direction confirmed, ~4x from spare=4 to spare=0, narrowly under a 5x pre-registered threshold — so the underlying degradation is not unique to Qiskit's implementation. **But the magnitude is nowhere close**: at spare=0, TKET's total placement-plus-routing time was 210 ms; Qiskit `optimization_level=3` at the identical point was 11,416 ms — a **~54x** gap between the two tools at the exact spot where Qiskit is at its worst, and Qiskit's own spare0/spare16 ratio (**353x**) against TKET's (**~4-6x**) makes the severity gap explicit.
+The most defensible framing given both results: bounded subgraph-isomorphism placement is not saturation-proof in general, but implementations differ enormously in how badly they cope, and Qiskit's preset pipeline currently sits at the catastrophic end of that range while TKET does not.
+Not yet established: whether TKET's relative immunity comes specifically from its wall-clock timeout (it was not observed straining against that timeout at this problem size — 151 ms median against a 1000 ms cap — so this remains plausible, not demonstrated), from a smaller default search budget, or simply from this grid not yet being hard enough to expose a TKET-side cliff.
+Full data and every pre-registered prediction: `spare-qubit-cliff-combined.md`, Addendum 35.

+**Still open**: whether a same-condition run-to-run variance found at `optimization_level=3` (up to ~3x on one measurement) reflects `VF2Layout`'s own non-determinism or drift in the measurement environment; the actual `call_limit` (or other budget parameter) values Qiskit's preset pass managers use at each optimization level — the ~1,500x gap between `VF2Layout`'s own L1 and L3 failing-search times (5.4 ms vs. 8,450.8 ms on an identical, budget-exhausted instance) is strong indirect evidence the presets configure very different budgets, but this has not been read directly from source; whether the ordering effects behind the layout-search prototype hold inside Qiskit's own compiled VF2 implementation (`qiskit._accelerate.vf2_layout`) — direct introspection of its parameters (`VF2PassConfiguration`) confirms it exposes no `id_order`-equivalent knob at all, so this specific question cannot currently be tested through any public interface;
-**Still open**: whether a same-condition run-to-run variance found at `optimization_level=3` (up to ~3x on one measurement) reflects `VF2Layout`'s own non-determinism or the measurement environment; whether the ordering effects found via the public `rustworkx` package hold inside Qiskit's own compiled VF2 implementation, which has not been directly tested; and whether the original report that Qiskit calls `rustworkx.vf2_mapping()` (rejected upstream) was ever true of the code as it stood — it turned out to describe a code path Qiskit had already removed a year earlier, in a commit whose own message called shuffling "in general, not a good idea," which lines up with what was independently measured here.
+whether TKET's placement time approaches its own timeout at a larger, more saturated grid than 6x7; and whether the original report that Qiskit calls `rustworkx.vf2_mapping()` (rejected upstream) was ever true of the code as it stood — it turned out to describe a code path Qiskit had already removed a year earlier, in a commit whose own message called shuffling "in general, not a good idea," which lines up with what was independently measured here.

 Experiments:
 [`phase3_v5_spare_qubits.py`](benchmarks/phase3_v5_spare_qubits.py),